Posted On: December 4, 2025

 Public Adjusters’ Salaries

-Public adjusters are hired by policyholders, individuals or businesses, to secure them the largest possible settlement.
+Public adjusters are hired by policyholders – whether individuals or businesses – to secure them the largest possible settlement from an insurance company.
 They may work as freelancers, or they may join a public adjusting firm.

 Most public adjusters deal with either personal property or "real" property (land or buildings) claims.
 Some public adjusters work in other sectors like health insurance or personal injury loss claims.

-According to Ziprecruiter, public adjusters' average salary as of 2024 is roughly like that of a property staff adjuster – between $48k and $100k with a $74k mean.
+According to ZipRecruiter, a public adjuster’s average salary as of 2025 is roughly that of a property staff adjuster – between $48k and $100k with a $74k mean.

 Start Your Claim Adjusting Career Online